• Start Here

 Fullerton Arboretum: Nature Walks through the Trees

-How to Get to Fullerton Arboretum: It’s right off the 57 Freeway on the Cal State Fullerton campus off Yorba Linda Blvd.
+Directions to Fullerton Arboretum: It's right off the 57 Freeway on the Cal State Fullerton campus off Yorba Linda Blvd.
 Exit the 57 and head towards State College Blvd and the university campus.
 Turn left at N. Campus and make another left into the parking lot.
-Free parking right outside the Arboretum.
-(Address: 1900 Associated Road) MAP TO FULLERTON ARBORETUM
+Free parking right outside the Arboretum on weekends.
+(Address: 1900 Associated Road, Fullerton) MAP TO FULLERTON ARBORETUM

 Highlights: